SAT Registration in Kenya

 - Phone Number

 - Exams preparation and up to date information.

 - Placement information

 - Your SAT Records – Admission Ticket, Scores, Score recipients.

 Online SAT account gives examinees a chance to print their exam admission ticket as well as view the online scores 21 days after the exam which is the same period your chosen institutions receive your scores.
-Students without SAT online account are entitled to paper scores while students with online account MUST indicate on their online account when creating it that they would like to get paper scores.
-Opting to receive paper scores does not stop examinees from viewing their scores online.
-To view this question from an existing online account, click on Update My Account located on top right side in MY ORGANIZER.
+Students MUST indicate on their online account when creating it that they would like to receive paper scores.

 To send SAT score reports to colleges and scholarship programs, find the codes at www.collegeboard.org/sat-codes

 Note: Test-takers with active online College Board SAT accounts do not receive paper score reports.
 To change this default, go to www.collegeboard.org/mysat

 For SAT test takers in Kenya, it is required that you have an acceptable form of ID for your exams as follows:

 If a student does not have one of the above, they can use Student ID Form.
 This is provided by their last Educational Institution.
 All form of IDs must meet the following requirements: